makers-for-life/makair/README.md

 The motherboard electronic schematics and wiring diagrams [can be found there](./src/electronics/motherboard/schematics).
 Please pick the last version available.

-If you need help on this step, you may [open an issue](https://github.com/covid-response-projects/covid-respirator/issues/new).
+👋 _If you need help on this step, you may [open an issue](https://github.com/covid-response-projects/covid-respirator/issues/new)._

 ## 3️⃣ Flash the firmware